rca/django-resourceful/README.md

 The format can also be requested explicitly by making the request with the `_format` query parameter set.
 Currently only `html` and `json` are supported.

+With no additional code, your application can serve JSON data back to the client.

 Specifying a request method